Are you worried someone you love may be addicted to Xanax?

 Most people who take Xanax are adults, though sometimes teens can be prescribed Xanax.

 If taken recreationally, it is often taken by individuals who are in their early 20s, unemployed or going through a tough period in their life.
-Someone who has a history of drug use is also more susceptible of using a benzo recreationally.
+Someone who has a history of drug use is also more likely to use benzos recreationally.

 Effects on the Mind and Body